Optimized computation of tight focusing of short pulses using mapping to periodic space: Materials and Methods

-Let us consider a periodic field structure containing a series of repetitions of the pulse, spaced apart by a distance $D$ along the $x$ axis (see fig.~\ref{fig:reverse}a).
-If $D$ is large enough, the pulses overlap neither initially nor during their propagation towards the focal region (see fig.~\ref{fig:reverse}b).
-When each pulse reaches focus, a sequence of identical structures of focused pulses is formed (see fig.~\ref{fig:reverse}c).
+Let us consider a periodic field structure containing a series of repetitions of the pulse, spaced apart by a distance $D$ along the $x$ axis (see Figure~\ref{fig:reverse}a).
+If $D$ is large enough, the pulses overlap neither initially nor during their propagation towards the focal region (see Figure~\ref{fig:reverse}b).
+When each pulse reaches {its} focus, a sequence of identical structures of focused pulses is formed (see Figure~\ref{fig:reverse}c).
 These structures are spaced apart by the distance $D$ and have only a minor overlap due to diffractive spreading of the signal from the fringes of the initial structure.
-One can see that we can simulate this process by computing the evolution of the field in a region that has periodic boundary conditions and size $D$ along $x$ axis.
+We can simulate this process by computing the evolution of the field in a region that has periodic boundary conditions and size $D$ along $x$ axis.
 The volume of this region is $4 D R_0^2 \ll 4 R_0^3$ (we assume that $D \sim L \ll R_0$).
 Periodic boundary conditions are effectively provided by the Fourier solver by default.
 In this way we can obtain the numerical solution of the stated problem at reduced computational cost, with respect to both run time and memory.
 Let us describe particular details of our implementation.

-The choice of parameter $D$ can be restricted by requiring that neighbouring pulses do not overlap.
-From the geometrical consideration shown in fig.~\ref{fig:pulses_3d_image}, one can obtain the following restriction:
+The choice of parameter $D$ can be restricted by requiring that neighboring pulses do not overlap.
+From the geometrical consideration shown in Figure~\ref{fig:pulses_3d_image}, one can obtain the following restriction:

 where $R_{max} = R_0 + L/2$ and $R_{min} = R_0- L/2$ are the boundaries of the initial pulse in spherical coordinates.
-Note, that one can avoid this restriction by considering a superposition of the overlapping replicated pulses.
-In this case we can still obtain the separated structure of a single pulse if $D > L$ due to the linearity of the Maxwell's equations.
+Note that one can avoid this restriction by considering a superposition of the overlapping replicated pulses.
+In this case we can still obtain the separated structure of a single pulse {at the focus} if $D > L$ due to the linearity of the Maxwell's equations.
 However, due to overlap, in this case we are not able to obtain (in a straightforward way) the intermediate states of the pulse on the way to the focus.
 The choice of $D$ can also depend on the extent of fringes and the required accuracy.
-There is a trade-off between increasing $D$, which reduces the errors, but increases the computational costs of the method.
+There is a trade-off{: increasing $D$ reduces} the errors but increases the computational costs of the method.